-- Once the new SSL Certificate is paid, go to “My Services” section inside your SSL Dragon account.
+- Once the invoice for the renewed SSL Certificate is paid, click on “Back to Client Area” or go to “My Services” section inside your SSL Dragon account.

-- Click on the new SSL Certificate that you purchased.
+- Click on the renewed SSL Certificate.
 Once you are on the SSL Certificate’s details page, scroll down and click on the green button that says “Configure Now”.